-If your company has tax equalized assignees, you may have heard from employees who received surprise tax bills, held uncollected tax equalization settlements, or were confused on how their tax liabilities were calculated.
-If any of that sounds familiar, now is the time to revisit the hypothetical tax positions for your mobile employees.
-Let’s take a look at some of the most common questions we receive and dive into our recommendations on what you can do to ensure a successful mobility program.
+If your company has tax equalized assignees, you may have heard from employees who have received unexpected tax bills, have yet to settle their tax equalization payments, or are confused about how their tax liabilities were calculated.
+If any of these ring a bell, now is the time to re-examine the hypothetical tax positions for your mobile employees.
+Let’s explore some of the most frequent questions we receive and delve into our recommendations on how you can ensure a successful mobility program.

 Looking for something specific?